microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 # Part 5: Explore Dev Box Snapshot and Restore
 ## Take a snapshot of your dev box to (later) restore

-To access the self-serve + use the Snapshot and Restore feature, follow these steps:
+To access the self-serve + use the Snapshot and Restore feature, follow these steps :

-1. Log in to the Developer Portal from here <a href="https://devportal.microsoft-ppe.com/?features=enabletakesnapshot">Microsoft developer portal</a>
+1. To Test out the Snapshot Feature, Log in to the Developer Portal from here <a href="https://devportal.microsoft-ppe.com/?features=enabletakesnapshot">Microsoft developer portal</a>
 2. Select the Dev Box you wish to take a snapshot of.
 Click on the elipses `...`
 3. Click on "Take Snapshot."
 4. A dialog will appear showing the timestamp of the manual snapshot.